(213) 596-0265

 About Tenina Law

-Alla Tenina has graduated from prestige Hastings College of Law and is qualified to practice law in California and New York.
-She has experience in personal injury, bankruptcies, complex tax matters, and corporate matters.
+Alla Tenina is a graduate of the University of California College of the Law, San Francisco (formerly Hastings College of the Law) and is licensed to practice law in California and New York.
+Her practice experience includes personal injury matters, bankruptcy, complex tax issues, and corporate legal matters.

-In addition, Alla Tenina’s practice includes conducting internal investigations and providing counseling and training to corporations and their boards of directors on legal compliance issues.
+Ms. Tenina’s work also includes conducting internal investigations and providing legal compliance counseling and training to corporations and boards of directors.
+These services focus on helping organizations understand regulatory requirements and develop internal practices that support compliance and operational effectiveness.

 ALLA TENINA, ESQ, FOUNDER OF TENINA LAW